ember-learn/super-rentals-tutorial/src/chapters/02-adding-pages.md

  });
 ```

-Here, we add the `contact` route, but explicitly specify a path for the route.
-This allows us to keep the legacy URL, but use the new, shorter name for the route as well as the template filename.
+Here, we added the `contact` route, but explicitly specified a path for the route.
+This allows us to keep the legacy URL, but use the new, shorter name for the route, as well as the template filename.

 ```run:command hidden=true cwd=super-rentals
 git add app/router.js